dinalzein/CANINE-BERT-Experiments/README.md

 ## Results for [CoLA](https://nyu-mll.github.io/CoLA/)
 The results below present a comparison between BERT and CANINE on the CoLA task.

-For the Matthes Correlation results (ranges between -1 and 1): 1 indicates perfect match, -1 is indicates perfect disagreement, and 0 indicates uninformed guessing.
+For the results, Matthes Correlation ranges between -1 and 1: 1 indicates perfect match, -1 is indicates perfect disagreement, and 0 indicates uninformed guessing.

 | Model           |Input     | Training Loss | Evaluation Loss | Matthes Correlation
 |---              |---       |---            |---    					 |---